2018 North Dakota elections: State legislative races

 24 seats in the North Dakota Senate and 48 seats in the North Dakota House of Representatives were up for election.
 Voters in all odd-numbered districts had those races on their ballot.

 Measures

 Voters faced four measures placed on the ballot by petition.
-They passed Measure 1, which will establish government ethics rules and an ethics commission; the Secretary of State approved it for the ballot on July 24.
+They passed Measure 1, which would establish government ethics rules and an ethics commission; the secretary of state approved it for the ballot on July 24.
 They also passed Measure 2, which removes language in the state constitution currently guaranteeing all citizens to right to vote and replaces it with language banning non-citizens from voting; it had been approved on August 10.
 Measure 3 would have legalized the recreational use of marijuana, but was not passed.
 They did, however, approve Measure 4, which establishes personalized vehicle plates for volunteer emergency responders.